zq5q37/ml_project/readme.md

 1. Open the notebook.
 2. Execute all cells sequentially from top to bottom.

 This will compute the emission probabilities, apply smoothing, optionally write predictions to a file, and print evaluation metrics.
+Part 4 is in a separate jupyter notebook.

 ---